blaisephilip/bedrock-bulktest/doc/environment.md

     }
 ```

-3. Create a config file or adjust the existing ones in the config folder.
+3. Create a configuration file or adjust the existing ones in the config folder.

 Example configuration: